aarpitdubey/ibm_datascience_professional_certificate/1_What_is_Data_Science/1_Week_1/README.md

     When data reveals insights, the role of data scientist is to become a storyteller, communicating through results to the project stakeholder

     Datascientists can :

         - Use powerful data visualization tools to help the stakeholder

         - Understand the nature of the results.

         - And the recommended actions to take.

+### Summary

+- Data science is the study of large quantities of data, which can reveal insights that help organizations make strategic choices.

+- There are  many paths to a career in data science; most, but not all, involve a little math, a little science, and a lot of curiosity about data.

+- New data scientists need to be curious, judgemental and argumentative.

+**Why data science is considered the sexiest job in the 21st century**, becuase of paying high salaries for skilled workers.

+Organizations can leverages the atmost unlimited amount of data now available to them in a growing numbers of ways.

+### Case study 1 Transportation - UBER

+In transport, Uber collects real-time user data to discover how many drivers are available,